boxcee/my-blockchain-project/README.md

 The 'Administration' view also implements the first check for a valid address.

 ## Other
+### Heroku
+The app can be deployed on heroku.
+You need an heroku account and the heroku-cli installed.
+1. `heroku create <YOUR_APP_NAME>` to create the app and add the remote git repo.
+2. `heroku buildpacks:set mars/create-react-app` to set the buildpack.
+3. `git push heroku master` to push to heroku remote.
+4. Wait until finished, then open the link shown in the terminal.

 ### Command line tools used
 - [create-react-app](https://github.com/facebook/create-react-app) to set up react boilerplate, hot-reloading, linting and babeling
 - [truffle](https://github.com/trufflesuite/truffle) to set up solidity boilerplate, testing and deploying